2020 Adult Preventive Care Guidelines

 - Annual FIT

-- If patient is unable to follow either of these screening regimens:
+- If patient is unable to follow either of these screening regimens then select one of the following methods/screening intervals:

 - Computed tomographic colonography every 5 years